Home | About me | Contact | Privacy

 InterCity Express (ICE)

-Although it got off to a fast start (no pun intended) in the early '70s, Germany fell a bit behind the curve in development of true high-speed rail (i.e. "bullet trains"), with the 160 km/h IC/EC trains operating as the DB's fastest service until the ICE finally came online in 1991.
-However, the ICE (which is pronounced "I-C-E", not "ice") has rapidly made-up for the late start with trains that can hit 330 km/h, among the fastest in the world (although, unfortunately, there are still limited sections where it can achieve that speed.)
+Although it got off to a fast start (no pun intended) in the early '70s, Germany fell a bit behind the curve in development of high-speed rail due to legal challenges.
+As a result, the 160 km/h IC/EC trains operated as the DB's fastest service until the ICE finally came online a decade later than planned in 1991.
+However, the ICE (which is pronounced "I-C-E", not "ice") has rapidly made-up for the late start with trains that can hit 330 km/h, among the fastest in the world.
+Unfortunately, there are no sections of track in Germany where it can achieve that speed, and just a handful where it can reach 300 km/h, although plans are in the works for a substantial expansion of those routes.

 Third generation ICE train